hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 instance creation.
 You should use `google_sql_user` to define a custom user with a restricted host and strong password.

+-> **Note**: On newer versions of the provider, you must explicitly set `deletion_protection=false` (and run `terraform apply` to write the field to state) in order to destroy an instance.
+It is recommended to not set this field (or set it to true) until you're ready to destroy the instance and its databases.

 ## Example Usage

 ### SQL Second Generation Instance